-Augusta National chairman Fred Ridley said there were two reasons behind the change, the first being that it created a “reliable way” to predict the weekend field.
+Augusta National chairman Fred Ridley offered two reasons behind the change, the first being that it created a “reliable way” to predict the weekend field.

 “But the other thing is we look back at the statistics, and the last few years, or the last several years, I think we’ve only had two players who have been in contention who made the cut only because of the 10-shot rule,” Ridley said.
 “While certainly it can happen, it just doesn’t.
 It’s not relevant that often, and we thought this was a way to sort of tighten things up and have a more predictable field size for the weekend.”

-Meanwhile, Augusta National’s decision to do away with the 10-cut rule brings it in line with the other three men’s major championships in terms of how they determine their cuts.
+Augusta National’s decision to do away with the 10-cut rule brought it in line with the other three men’s major championships in terms of how they determine their cuts.

 At the U.S. Open, the low 60 players and ties play all four rounds.
 At the Open Championship and the PGA Championship, it’s the low 70 and ties.

-With the scores being so low so far on a soft Augusta National, there’s the potential for the cut line to be under par for the first time in the Masters history.
-The record for the lowest cut line is one-over 145.
-That has happened six times since a cut first went into place at Augusta in 1957, most recently in 2011.
+With the soft conditions at Augusta last November, the cutline for the tournament was at a record-low even-par 144.
+The record for the lowest cut line prior to that was one-over 145, which had happened six times since a cut first went into place at Augusta in 1957, most recently in 2011.

 Here’s what the cut line has been for the last 10 Masters:

 2019: 147 (+3)